why NiSource Inc. [NI] is a Good Choice for Investors After New Price Target of $28.18

 Evercore ISI have made an estimate for NiSource Inc. shares, keeping their opinion on the stock as In-line, with their previous recommendation back on April 23, 2021.
 The new note on the price target was released on March 22, 2021, representing the official price target for NiSource Inc. stock.
 Previously, the target price had yet another drop from $27 to $25, while Goldman kept a Neutral rating on NI stock.
 On November 18, 2020, analysts increased their price target for NI shares from 25 to 29.

-NiSource Inc. [NI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.41.
-With this latest performance, NI shares dropped by -2.14% in over the last four-week period, additionally plugging by 0.50% over the last 6 months – not to mention a rise of 10.34% in the past year of trading.
+NiSource Inc. [NI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.73.
+With this latest performance, NI shares dropped by -0.28% in over the last four-week period, additionally sinking by 0.00% over the last 6 months – not to mention a rise of 10.00% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and NiSource Inc. [NI] shares currently have an operating margin of +20.54 and a Gross Margin at +60.80.
 NiSource Inc.’s Net Margin is presently recorded at -0.38.